The clean path to the

 No more end-of-life

-Even today, fully recyclable clean plastics such as polyester (PET, PETG) and polylactide (PLA) can be recycled as often as required with the help of chemical recycling.
+Even today, fully recyclable clean plastics such as polyester (PET, PETG) and polylactide (PLA) can be recycled as often as required with the help of advanced recycling.
 There is no longer a classic end in the product life cycle (end-of-life).
-Chemical recycling provides a secondary raw material of the highest quality, identical to a petroleum-based primary plastic.
+Advanced recycling provides a secondary raw material of the highest quality, identical to a petroleum-based primary plastic.

 The true circular economy shows which plastics are sustainable.
 Let's take responsibility together and do our bit to solve the plastic challenge for future generations.
 Let's say yes to truly clean plastics and halogen-free smartcards.